10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Testing Services Revenue

 The healthcare providers that order the tests and on whose behalf the Company provides testing services are generally not responsible for the payment of these services.
 The first and second revenue recognition criteria are satisfied when the Company receives a test requisition form with payer information from the healthcare provider.
 Generally, the Company bills third-party payers upon delivery of an AlloSure Kidney, AlloMap Heart, AlloSure Heart or AlloSure Lung test result to the healthcare provider.
 Amounts received may vary amongst payers based on coverage practices and policies of the payer.
 The Company has used the portfolio approach under ASC Topic 606, Revenue from Contracts with Customers, to identify financial classes of payers.
 Revenue recognized for Medicare and other contracted payers is based on the agreed current reimbursement rate per test, adjusted for historical collection trends where applicable.
 The Company estimates revenue for non-contracted payers and self-payers using transaction prices determined for each financial class of payers using history of reimbursements.
 This includes analysis of an average reimbursement per test and a percentage of tests reimbursed.
-This estimate requires significant judgment.
+These estimates require significant judgment.

 The Company monitors revenue estimates at each reporting period based on actual cash collections in order to assess whether a revision to the estimate is required.
-Changes in transaction price estimates are updated quarterly based on actual cash collected or changes made to contracted rates.
+Changes in transaction price estimates are updated quarterly based on actual cash collected or changes made to contracted rates, the Company's discussions with payers, and other pertinent information.
+In addition, consistent with ASC 606-10-25-1, the Company continues to assess whether it is probable that it will collect substantially all of the consideration to which it will be entitled when determining if a contract with a customer exists.

 On August 10, 2023, MolDX and Noridian released a draft proposed revision to the LCD (DL38568, Palmetto; DL38629, Noridian) that, if adopted, would revise the existing foundational LCD, MolDX: Molecular Testing for Solid Organ Allograft Rejection (L38568 and L38629).
 On August 14, 2023, MolDX released a draft billing article (DA58019) to accompany the proposed draft LCD, which generally reflected the changes in coverage included in the Revised Billing Article.
 The comment period end date for this proposed LCD was September 23, 2023.
 The Company presented at public meetings regarding the proposed draft LCD held on September 18, 2023 and September 20, 2023, with MolDX and Noridian, respectively.
 The Company also submitted written comments on the proposed draft LCD.